Key Takeaways

 - Shellfish

-Compared with many strict elimination diets, a low histamine diet isn’t too difficult to do.
-The table below shows how we advise clients to make wholesome switches that reduce histamine while ensuring happy tastebuds and enough nutrients.
+Compared with many strict elimination diets, a low-histamine diet isn’t too difficult to follow.
+The table below shows how we advise clients to make wholesome switches that can reduce histamine, all while ensuring happy tastebuds and enough nutrients:

 |